How to: Add a Chart to a Dashboard

 'GO'

-3. Drag a connector from the output (right-hand side) port of the Input operator, to the input (top) port of the Create Value operator.
+3. Connect the output port (right) of the Input operator to the argument port (top) of the Create Value operator.

 Configure the Output Operator